yoyoberenguer/MultiplayerGameEngine/README.md

 synchronization throughout the network.

 When Player1 script is lauched, it will try 5 times to connect to a client.
-If no clients are connecting during that time, Player1 will timeout and start the demo without player2.
+If no client is connecting during, Player1 will timeout and start the demo without player2.
 This is a demo version, in the future the connections between server/client(s) will be done with a menu.

 ## Computer 1 (e.g 192.168.1.106)